BASE

 Students may request formal recognition of prior learning attained through informal education, work, or other life experience, including Indigenous ways of knowing.
 Credits may be granted to students who are able to sufficiently demonstrate the learning outcomes of specific courses.

-PLAR is available for the following course:
+PLAR is available for the following courses:

 See Prior Learning Assessment and Recognition policy for more information.